john-b-rush/token-dashboard/README.md

 4. **Daily Breakdowns** (bottom charts)
    - Today's usage by model (tokens and cost)
    - Bar charts showing current day totals

+## Where does the data come from?

+The dashboard automatically scans conversation logs from:

+- **Claude Code logs**: `~/.claude/projects/` - Contains `.jsonl` files with conversation history
+- **Goose CLI logs**: `~/.local/state/goose/logs/cli/` - Contains session logs with token usage

+These directories contain the raw conversation data that gets parsed to extract token usage and calculate costs.
+If you don't see any data, make sure you have used Claude Code or Goose CLI and have conversation logs in these locations.

 ## Configuration